Nearly optimal Bayesian Shrinkage for High Dimensional Regression: Introduction

-Despite the popularity and potential advantages of shrinkage priors, few work have been done to study their theoretical properties.
-It is still unclear if the shrinkage priors or which types of shrinkage priors can lead to posterior consistency.
-Bayesian community already realized that Bayesian Lasso is not a good choice. \cite{BhattacharyaPPD2015,CastilloSHV2015} showed that the $L_2$ contraction rate for Bayesian Lasso is suboptimal, and we also find that under regularity conditions, the posterior of Bayesian Lasso is actually inconsistent in the $L_1$ sense (This result is presented in the supplementary document).
-Therefore, many other choices of shrinkage prior have been proposed \cite{ArmaganCD2011,ArmaganDL2013,BhattacharyaPPD2015, CarvalhoPS2010,GhoshC2014,GriffinB2012,GriffinB2011}.
-But the theoretical investigation in these works focuses on either the case of slowly increasing $p$, i.e., $p=o(n)$ \cite{ArmaganDL2013,Bontemps2011,Ghosal1999,ZhangRB2017}, or the normal means models \cite{BhattacharyaPPD2015, GhoshC2014,VanKV2014, VanSV2017}.
-When $p>n$, the non-invertibility and the eigen structure of design matrix complicate the analysis, and the results derived from normal means models don't trivially apply to regression problem.
-Furthermore, most of the Bayesian works for normal means models \cite{VanKV2014, BhattacharyaPPD2015,Castillov2012} aimed to obtain a minimax $O(\sqrt{s\log(n/s)})$ contraction rate.
-A recent preprint \cite{SongC2018} shows that for normal means problem, {\it any estimator $\widehat\bbeta$ which asymptotically guarantees no false discovery, at the best, has an estimation rate of $O(\sqrt{s\log n})$}.
-This frequentist assertion implies that these existing Bayesian approaches can not consistently recover the underlying sparsity structure [also refer to theorem 3 of \cite{VanSV2017_2} and theorem 3.4 of \cite{BhattacharyaPPD2015}].
-But under the framework of regression, selection consistency is an important issues.
+Despite the popularity and potential advantages of shrinkage priors, few works have been done to study their theoretical properties.
+There is a lack of general guarantee of posterior consistency for Bayesian shrinkage priors, especially under the high dimensional setting.
+Bayesian community already realized that the Laplace distribution is not a good shrinkage prior for high-dimensional linear regression. \cite{BhattacharyaPPD2015,CastilloSHV2015} showed that the $L_2$ contraction rate of Bayesian Lasso is suboptimal, and we found that under regularity conditions, the posterior of Bayesian Lasso is actually inconsistent in the $L_1$ sense (this result is presented in the supplementary material).
+To tackle this issue, many other types of shrinkage priors have been proposed, see e.g. \cite{ArmaganCD2011,ArmaganDL2013,BhattacharyaPPD2015, CarvalhoPS2010,GhoshC2014,GriffinB2012,GriffinB2011}.
+In the literature, there have been rich theoretical results on Bayesian shrinkage prior for the case of slowly increasing $p$ (i.e., $p=o(n)$) \cite{ArmaganDL2013,Bontemps2011,Ghosal1999} and normal means models \cite{BhattacharyaPPD2015, GhoshC2014,VanKV2014, VanSV2017}.
+For the high-dimensional case, i.e., $p>n$, the non-invertibility and eigen-structure of the Gram matrix $\bX^T\bX$ complicate the analysis.
+Hence, the results derived from low dimensional models or normal means models don't trivially apply to regression problems.
+It is worth to note that, most of the Bayesian works for normal means models \cite{VanKV2014, BhattacharyaPPD2015,Castillov2012} aimed to achieve a minimax contraction rate of $O(\sqrt{s\log(n/s)})$.
+A recent preprint \cite{SongC2018} shows that for normal means problem, {\it any monotone estimator $\widehat\bbeta$ which asymptotically guarantees no false discovery has at best the $L_2$-estimation error rate $\|\widehat\bbeta-\bbeta^*\|_2=O_p(\sqrt{s\log n})$}.
+This frequentist assertion implies that the existing rate-minimax Bayesian approaches cannot consistently recover the underlying sparsity structure for normal means models [see also Theorem 3 in \cite{VanSV2017_2} and Theorem 3.4 in \cite{BhattacharyaPPD2015}].
+For high-dimensional regression models, variable selection consistency remains an unresolved issue for Bayesian shrinkage priors.